seinecle/blog/_posts/2023-09-11-assessments-chatgpt.md

 Just walking through the aisles, you see which student is basically working with ChatGPT open in front, and those who try to answer the assignment directly.
 It gives some empirical feedback on the practices.

-## Assignment directly addressing the content just seen in class
+## 2. Assignment directly addressing the content just seen in class
-Having an assignment dealing directly with was discussed in the hour right before, tends to give more confidence to the students in their capacity to answer correctly to the questions: it is still fresh in memory.
+Having an assignment dealing directly with what was discussed in the 2 hours right before, tends to give more confidence to the students in their capacity to answer correctly to the questions: it is still fresh in memory.
 This gives a better chance for the students to try and reason by themselves (they have it in mind!) instead of offloading the task to ChatGPT in a mindless way.

-## Powerpoint to the rescue (who would have guessed...)
+## 3. Powerpoint to the rescue (who would have guessed...)
 The questions are scenarios which give some contextual elements, scattered on different pages, which obliges students to provide contextualized answers, not direct follow-ups to a generic prompt.
 In the same spirit of discouraging a mechanical process of prompt > answer, the document format is not an MS Word but a Powerpoint with tables and unusual diagrammatic designs, because this spatial configuration does not lend itself to a direct solving through ChatGPT.
 The goal is not to prevent the use of ChatGPT, but to encourage students to have a strategic use of it - and opening up the possiblity that a non ChatGPT aided answer might be simpler and make more sense.

-## Grading 2 out of 4 assignnents
+## 4. Grading 2 out of 4 assignnents
 This one is very operational: sophisticated ways to improve the type of evaluations in the age of ChatGPT often falter because of the load of grading they induce.
 I almost forgot about that and was preparing a hell of a term for myself in terms of grading, just imagine: grading 40 documents **after each class**.
 Luckily, an adjunct professor working with me pointed that it was just out of scale, and that prompted a rethink.